EmpireCTF/empirectf/writeups/2018-12-27-35C3-CTF/README.md

 00000118 CollectionObj   ends
 ```

 `record` stores the key which is a string, and the type of value correspond to that key; and the `handler` stores a list of records, which is the type information of a specific dictionary.
-In the `CollectionObj`, which is the `PyObject` of `Collection`, we have a pointer to the `handler`, and we also have the array that stores the `PyObject` of values in dictionary, except for the integer type we just store it as long type in C. When `getTypeHandler` is called, it will return a previous handler if the handler already exists, **even if the order of entries in the dictionary is different**.
+In the `CollectionObj`, which is the `PyObject` of `Collection`, we have a pointer to the `handler`, and we also have the array that stores the `PyObject` of values in dictionary, except for the integer type we just store it as long type in C. The order in handler linked list and the order in array in `CollectionObj` should have been matched exactly to each other.
+However, when `getTypeHandler` is called, it will return a previous handler if the handler already exists, **even if the order of entries in the dictionary is different**.

 Here is where the vulnerability comes, type confusion.
 The PoC that cause the crash is simple: